Firoz-Thapa/iot-pipeline/readme.md

 ### Step 4: Build the Backend

 1. *Create a Backend System*:
-   - Set up a *Node.js* or *Flask* server to handle API requests from the edge device and serve the data to the dashboard.
+   - Set up a *Node.js* server to handle API requests from the edge device and serve the data to the dashboard.
    - Use *MongoDB* or any relational database to store real-time occupancy and historical activity data.

 2. *Integrate with Cloud Services*: